scaleoutsystems/fedn/docs/apiclient.rst

 **Initialize the APIClient**

-To initialize the APIClient, you need to provide the hostname and port of the FEDn API server.
-The default port is 8092.
-The following code snippet shows how to initialize the APIClient:
+The FEDn REST API is available at <controller-host>/api/v1/.
+To access this API you need the url to the controller-host, as well as an admin API token.
+The controller host can be found in the project dashboard (top right corner).
+To obtain an admin API token, navigate to the "Settings" tab in your Studio project and click on the "Generate token" button.
+Copy the 'access' token and use it to access the API using the instructions below.

 .. code-block:: python

-   from fedn import APIClient
+   >>> from fedn import APIClient
-   client = APIClient("localhost", 8092)
+   >>> client = APIClient(host="<controller-host>", token="<access-token>", secure=True, verify=True)

 **Set active package and seed model**